 Certain factors can increase your risk of getting vaginitis:

-- Douching.
+Douching.
 The practice of washing your vagina with water or, even more so, detergent disrupts the natural balance of your vagina.
 This can lead to excessive growth of anaerobic bacteria and cause bacterial vaginitis.
 Proper intimate hygiene does not require deep washing and requires special products selected according to your age.

-- Lack of Lactobacillus.
+Lack of Lactobacillus.
 If there are not enough beneficial Lactobacillus in your natural vaginal environment, you are more likely to develop bacterial vaginitis.
+Proper intimate hygiene does not require deep washing and calls for special products chosen according to your age.

 Symptoms of vaginitis